I used to get a lot of flack from Jack Klugman about the way I dressed.

 I endured a lot of yelling from Jack, but I willingly accepted it, because it was all coming from his passion.

-Then when he went to do "Quincy, M.E.", I found it very difficult to watch.
+Then when he went on to do "Quincy, M.E.", I found it very difficult to watch.

 His character was always yelling at somebody, and I had a lot of trouble trying to separate that from the way he used to yell at me.